 If a Full Sync does not solve the issue, please try the steps below:

 - Ensure that you are connected to the internet and that there are no connectivity issues.
 Using WiFi is better than using the phone's cellular data.

-- Make sure that the user(s) has the appropriate permission the view the data
+- Make sure that the user(s) has the appropriate permission to view the data.

-- If you are in a Member role, please get in touch with the account owner to ensure they have provided you access to the folder.
+- If you are in a Member role, please contact the account owner to ensure they have provided you access to the folder.

 - You can see how to assign permissions here.

 - Update the app to the latest version from the Apple App Store or Google Play Store.

 - If you have the latest app version, please press Full Sync to force the app to sync.
 You can find the button in the three hash tab >> Settings >> Sync Inventory >> Full Sync.